-Is it weird that my baby isn’t babbling yet?
-Should my 2-year-old be able to point to body parts?
+Is it weird that my baby hasn’t hit the babbling milestones yet?
+Is my 2-year-old hitting the appropriate developmental milestones?
 When should I expect my child to crawl?
-These are the types of questions pediatricians get during every well child visit.
+These are the types of child development questions pediatricians get during every well child visit.

 For many parents, they are often comparing their babies and toddlers to other children.
 While this may be natural for parents, childhood development is not always the same for every child.

 “Every child is different.
 They have different lived experiences and some are just better at things than others,” said Dr. Patrick McCann, pediatrician with Marshfield Children’s.
 “It is important to make sure your child is developing properly.
 A pediatrician is there to help you determine what is and is not important.”

 When it comes to developmental milestones, there are four main categories:

 - Social and emotional: How children manage emotions and develop relationships.